-How to Become a CLS Public Interest or Human Rights Summer Placement
+How to Become a Columbia Law School Public Interest or Human Rights Summer Placement

-Columbia Law School funds first- and second-year law students to work in approved public interest, government, and human rights summer placements through the Guaranteed Summer Funding program and the Human Rights Internship Program.
-Our Guaranteed Summer Funding program, one of the largest in the nation, is an integral part of preparing our students to practice public interest law.
+Columbia Law School funds first- and second-year law students to work in approved public interest, government, and human rights summer placements through the Guaranteed Summer Funding Program and the Human Rights Internship Program.
+Our Guaranteed Summer Funding Program (GSF), one of the largest ilaw school summer funding programs in the nation, is an integral part of preparing our students to practice public interest law.
 The Human Rights Internship Program (HRIP) funds students each summer to work in a wide range of international human rights organizations in the United States and around the world.

 Guaranteed Summer Funding

-GSF will fund any law-related employment in the public interest, in the U.S. or abroad, that utilizes legal education and skills.
-The program will not fund positions consisting solely of non law-related policy or administrative work.
-"Public Interest" shall be construed broadly, without regard to political orientation, and shall include not-for-profit 501(c)(3) organizations, nongovernmental organizations (NGOs), international criminal courts, government agencies (federal, state, municipal, and multinational), unions, judicial internships for which academic credit is not received, and in some cases, private public interest law firms.
+GSF will fund any law-related employment in the public interest, in the United States or abroad, that utilizes legal education and skills.
+The program will not fund positions consisting solely of non-law-related policy or administrative work.
+"Public interest" shall be construed broadly, without regard to political orientation, and shall include nonprofit 501(c)(3) organizations, nongovernmental organizations (NGOs), international criminal courts, government agencies (federal, state, municipal, and multinational), unions, judicial internships for which academic credit is not received, and, in some cases, private public interest law firms.

-GSF will not fund research assistantships or work on pro bono projects of law firms if the law firm does not meet the below-stated guidelines.
+GSF will not fund research assistantships or work on the pro bono project of a law firm if the law firm does not meet the below-stated guidelines.
 An employer will not qualify if it is a religious institution (other than for some secular activities available to the public), or if it is a membership agency (such as a credit union, a fraternal order, or a cooperative) that is primarily for the benefit of the members of such organizations rather than the public.
 Work for a domestic political campaign or political party will not be funded.

 Human Rights Internship Program